José Azueta

 Monument to José Azueta in the Plaza de la H. Escuela Naval Militar in the Parque de La Reina in Acapulco.

 José Azueta Abad (May 2, 1895 – May 10, 1914), usually known as José Azueta, was a Mexican Navy lieutenant who became famous for his role in the United States occupation of Veracruz, where he was fatally wounded.
 He is one of the most revered national heroes in Veracruz.

 Early life and education

 Born in Guerrero on May 2, 1895, son to Commodore Manuel Azueta Perillos and Josefa Abad.
 Due to the labor of his father in military service, the family moved to the port of Veracruz.
 There he completed basic education in José Miguel Macías of Veracruz School where he showed quick progress especially at discipline and behavior.
 At age 11, his father was promoted to Captain of the ship to the Director of the Naval Academy, at that time, Jose showed his interest and affection for the profession of his father, and in 1909 he began taking classes at the Navy school.
 At 15, he applied to the Naval Academy and was approved on August 27.

-The son of Commodore Manuel Azueta, commander of the Veracruz Naval Academy, Lieutenant Azueta was wounded on April 21, 1914, the first day of the invasion.
+The son of Rear Admiral Manuel Azueta, commander of the Veracruz Naval Academy, Lieutenant Azueta was wounded on April 21, 1914, the first day of the invasion.